THE MEANING OF HUMAN-COMPUTER INTERACTION

 related to information systems for the purpose of HCI-research is to be found

 in my paper on Chinese information systems?
 East and West.
-The conference paper in 2019 CHI, Models of the Mind reveals
+The conference paper in 2019 CHI, Models of the Mind reveals what happens also to be considered as

-what happens also to be considered as “philosophy” when stating that it draws
+“philosophy” when stating that it draws on “philosophies of embodied,

-on “philosophies of embodied, distributed & extend [sic] cognition,
+distributed & extend [sic] cognition, claiming the mind is readable from

-paper on Failing with style (cf. the above reference to Churchman’s
+sensors worn on the body.
+Another conference paper on Failing with style (cf. the above

-“The success of failure”) may claim that “failure is a common artefact of
+reference to Churchman’s “The success of failure”) may claim

-challenging experiences, a fact of life for interactive systems but also a
+for interactive systems but also a resource for aesthetic and improvisational

-that is applicable to at least some of my examples.
-All these implied
+performance”.
+One can wonder whether that is applicable to at least some of my

-difficulties of loose philosophical connections to HCI tend to be comfortably
+examples.
+All these implied difficulties of loose philosophical connections to

-submerged in HCI-neologisms and in occasional claims that its research has
+HCI tend to be comfortably submerged in HCI-neologisms and in occasional claims

-perceived the problems exposed in this article, at least “aesthetically”, but
+that its research has perceived the problems exposed in this article, at least

-not yet researched them.
+“aesthetically”, but not yet researched them.

-In other words, the late “expansion” of
+In other words, the late “expansion” of HCI research

-ergonomics, whatever cognitive means
+whatever cognitive means or should

-It reminds me of my quotation of Jan Brouwer in the context
+reminds me of my quotation of Jan Brouwer in the context

 of computers seen as embodiment of logic and mathematics:

-branch of science will therefore run into deeper trouble; when it climbs too
+will therefore run into deeper trouble; when it climbs too high it is almost

-high it is almost completely shrouded in even greater isolation, where the
+completely shrouded in even greater isolation, where the remembered results of

-"foundations" of this branch of science are investigated, and that
+this branch of science are investigated, and that soon becomes a new branch of

-soon becomes a new branch of science.
-One then begins to search for the
+science.
+One then begins to search for the foundations of science in general

-foundations of science in general and knocks up some "theory of
+and knocks up some "theory of knowledge".

 I submitted the